telerik/winforms-docs/winforms-converter/step-by-step tutorial.md

     ![winforms-converter-step-by-step-tutorial005](images/winforms-converter-step-by-step-tutorial005.png)

 5. The final step is to resolve any compile time errors.
 There are properties and methods which do not have analogs in our implementation.
-Since the converter does not remove the code for these you will get a compile time error
+Since the converter does not remove the code for these, you will get a compile time error:
     ![winforms-converter-step-by-step-tutorial006](images/winforms-converter-step-by-step-tutorial006.png)

 >note After the conversion process is completed you should check if all existing functionality is working as before.